bookstairs/bookworm/README.md

 [BookStairs](https://github.com/bookstairs/bookstairs) may need.
 This project will be bundled into the final bookstairs distributions.

-Since we don't promise the backward compatible, we sincerely are you that **DO NOT USE THIS PROJECT IN YOUR CODE.**
+Since we don't promise the backward compatible, we sincerely ask you that **DO NOT USE THIS CODE IN YOUR PROJECT.**
 Use the original SeaweedFS instead.

 ## Architecture Diagram